Amit-1998/BFSPath-Visualizer/README.md

 # BFS PATH VISUALIZER

-It's a DOM Application to find the Shortest Path b/w two points in a maze
+It's a DOM Application to find the Shortest Path b/w two points in a maze based upon Algorithm Breadth First Search

 # Technology Used
   HTML5